Skip to main content

 • All patients with a diagnosis of COPD

-• Symptomatic individuals (includes emphysema, asthma, unexplained bronchiectasis, unexplained chronic liver disease, necrotizing panniculitis, granulomatosis with polyangiitis, smoking exposure, and/or occupation exposure)
+• Symptomatic individuals (includes adult-onset asthma [persistent, incompletely reversible airflow obstruction], unexplained bronchiectasis, unexplained chronic liver disease, necrotizing panniculitis, granulomatosis with polyangiitis [GPA])

 • First-degree relatives of patients diagnosed with AATD